Find your

 We'll be guided through the full transformation of raw fleece: washing, carding, and preparing it for creative use and discover how the farm’s fleece becomes needle-felted treasures and hand-woven peg loom rugs – each piece a testament to traditional methods and mindful making.

-Enjoy a full-day knitting workshop with Anna.
+Full day knitting workshop with your expert.
 Lunch is included today, and refreshments will be served morning and afternoon.

 After a leisurely breakfast, check out of the hotel.